named-data-mobile/ndn-photo-app/README.md

 Once NFD is started, launch npChat and register a username and password for that device.
 Friends are added under the "Friends" menu by having each device display its QR code and the other device scanning the code in turn.

+Click "Camera," take a picture, and follow the on-screen steps to share a picture with friends.

 For our tests, we have been using two MotoX (2nd Gen) phones running LineageOS version 13 with Android 6.0.1.

 ## Contributing